Smshah30/Moge2_VO/README.md

 - Intrinsics however were inconsistent for consecutive frames.
   - For KITTI dataset, though there were wobles in K, in the end the ATE was less for Dynamic K rather than a Constant K.
   - For Drone videos, having Constant K `--use_first_K` helped the final result to be less shaky.
 - Surprising, initially ICP+RANSAC gave pretty good result APE <=2 .
-However, at the end of the dataset the ATE increased to 303 (MAIN REASON FOR THE DELAY)
+However, at the end of the dataset the ATE increased to 303.
 - When using just ICP, I observed a huge error in the first step.
 To decrease this, I though od using PnP-RANSAC to get initial estimate of the pose.

 #### Images